allamand/franela.github.io/_posts/2017-02-06-docker-flow-load-balancing.markdown

 docker stack ls
 docker stack ps proxy
 ```

+We must have 2 Proxy Running and 1 swarm-listener Running

 > Since we have set 2 replicas for the `proxy` service it will be deployed on both nodes while `swarm-listener` must be on one manager node